 Day 11: Tallinn old city and Lahemaa National Park, Estonia

 The first part of the day was spent exploring.
-We joining a free walking tour, and talking more picture.
+We joined a free walking tour.
+It was nice and I took many picture.

-So that put an end to my patience and a couple of more incidents with not so friendly locals, that made me want to leave the city faster.
-Tallinn is very nice, but overcrowded, expensive, and people are generally cold and not smiling.
+So that put an end to my patience and a couple of more incidents with not-so-friendly locals, which made me want to leave the city faster.
+Tallinn is very nice but overcrowded, and more expensive than the other Baltic cities.
 That’s the Nordic influence, I guess.

 Lahemaa National Park

-That afternoon I drove to Lahemaa National Park, discovered a beautiful wild beach (Tsitre ujumiskoht), took a nap on the beach while my boyfriend played his guitar and then drove some more around the area.
+That afternoon I drove to Lahemaa National Park, discovered a beautiful wild beach (Tsitre ujumiskoht), and took a nap on the beach.
+At the same time, my boyfriend played his guitar and then drove some more around the area.

 Surprisingly, there are a lot of people living in the National Park and every corner of it looks amazing.
 Nature looks amazing.

-After we got sick of driving around, we to the most famous bog of Estonia, Viru Bog Trail.
-I wasn’t sure what to expect, because I haven’t seen a bog before.
+After we got sick of driving around, we went to the most famous bog of Estonia, Viru Bog Trail.
+I wasn’t sure what to expect because I haven’t seen a bog before.
 (Later edit: I realized we have one or two in Romania, but they look nothing like this one).

-We spend the rest of the day there, and loved it!
+We spent the rest of the day there and loved it!
 I really recommend it!